 Bring vegetable broth and water to boil.

-Add fish sauce, and drained seaweed and cook for about 2 minutes.
+Add fish sauce, and drained seaweed and tofu and cook for about 2 minutes.
 Turn off the heat.

 Mix miso paste with about 1/3 cup hot soup and add to the pot.

 Serve immediately, topped with some chopped green onion.